Skip to main content

 Traditional African art shares marked characteristics, in spite of its geographical differences.
 For example, many African sculptures are united by their intended function as talismans or vessels for communicating with the dead ancestors during religious events.
 As such, many works remind us of the close relationship between art and spirituality throughout human history; the fact that centuries-old traditions have survived in many African cultures gives us a vital window on the origins of human creativity.

-Exhibit or Register Now & come indulge in an endless presentation of African!
+Exhibit or Register Now & come indulge in an endless presentation of Africa!

-Share Butter is one of the most valuable ingredient used in the Western World in the production of creams, pomades, lotions, oil, baths, medicines and more.
+Share Butter is one of the most valuable ingredients used in the Western World in the production of creams, pomades, lotions, oil, baths, medicines and more.

 Have you ever seen, tasted or felt raw share butter from Africa?